jni/git-tutorial/0-installation.md

 - **A graphical git client or browser**.
 This lets you visualise your git history more easily, and understand the concepts behind git better.
 For a full list of clients, see [here](http://git-scm.com/downloads/guis).
-On Mac, I recommend GitX and GitHub for Mac (both).
-A friend really likes Git Tower.
-  Finally, the new kid on the block is [gitup](http://gitup.co), which looks amazing.
+On Mac, I recommend [Git Tower](https://www.git-tower.com), though it's not free.
+The cross-platform [SourceTree](https://www.sourcetreeapp.com/) is free and available on Windows and Mac.
+On Linux, try gitg or gitk.
 - **A text editor**.
 Try [Sublime Text](http://www.sublimetext.com) or [Atom](https://atom.io) (both of which are multiplatform).
 Configure them to be your default git editors by following the instructions on